o-lenczyk/cal/README.md

 #### 3. Restart the app

 After saving `secrets.toml`, restart the app.
-The Vote page will show **Log in with Google**.
+The Vote page will show **Log in with Google** and **Vote without logging in** (for guests who prefer not to sign in).
 Without OAuth config, the app falls back to name-based voting.

 #### Troubleshooting